-Maghreb farmers embrace drones to fight climate change
+Maghreb Farmers Embrace Drones To Fight Climate Change

 In neighbouring countries, water scarcity is also a major issue.

-Only about three percent of nearly two million Moroccan farmers use new technologies in their fields, Loubna El Mansouri, director of the digital centre at Morocco's agriculture ministry, told AFP.
+Only about three percent of nearly 2 million Moroccan farmers use new technologies in their fields, Loubna El Mansouri, director of the digital centre at Morocco's agriculture ministry, told AFP.

 For the use of these technologies to become widespread, however, Hbiri says the law needs to be changed in Tunisia and awareness raised.